Expo District (CLOSED)

 Section 5 – District Review – August 2012

-The Expo District consisting of 236.7 acres was created in 2001 under the “competitively disadvantaged border community” provisions of the Urban Renewal Act to create jobs, address road and traffic control issues and extend infrastructure.
-The District has a 20 year life and will close in 2021.
+The Expo District consisted of 236.7 acres and was created in 2001 under the “competitively disadvantaged border community” provisions of the Urban Renewal Act to create jobs, address road and traffic control issues and extend infrastructure.
+The District had a 20 year life and closed in 2021.

 The Post Falls URA assisted in the extension of public utilities and the construction of public streets and sidewalks for this development.
 The Agency worked with the proponent to arrange the donation of a five acre site for a new fire station (completed and staffed).